 It’s undeniable the Lowchen has a mysterious aura around it at all times.
 Maybe it’s because they’re considered to be the most expensive dog breeds in the world.

-Or possibly, they’re just amazing dogs in every way.
+Or possibly, they’re just amazing dogs in every way imaginable.
 These dogs, nicknamed “Little Lion Dogs,” are as friendly as golden retrievers and as brave as a lions.
+Small dogs can still be great watchdogs!

 32. Toy Poodle